 Many women opt for HRT (Hormone Replacement Therapy) for its aesthetic and specific health benefits (though it is also not without its risks), whilst other women prefer to use natural remedies to get them through the change of life.

-By combining a natural soya-based supplement with exercise and an appropriate diet, the risk of experiencing heart and bone problems is also reduced and is why we sell, and believe in, Arkopharma Phyto Soya Menopause Capsules.
+By combining a natural soya-based supplement with exercise and an appropriate diet, the risk of experiencing heart and bone problems is also reduced and is why we believe in MenoCalm Menopause Supporter.